 Report cross-border tax arrangements (Mandatory Disclosure Rules/DAC6)

-Because of COVID-19 it has been decided that mandatory disclosure in the Netherlands will start on 1 January 2021 instead of 1 July 2020.
+Because of COVID-19 it has been decided that the mandatory disclosure reporting obligation in the Netherlands will start on 1 January 2021 instead of 1 July 2020.
 This website sets out the new deadlines.

 Are you responsible for reporting cross-border tax arrangements?